 Alternative offal discharge

-The physical prodding of non-target species using a pole or other implement to deter them from interacting with a fishing operation.
+The physical prodding of non-target species using a pole or other implement to deter them from interacting with a fishing operation (Werner et al. 2006).

 A procedure used by purse seine operators that facilitates the escape of trapped dolphins.
 The backdown occurs after the majority of the net is on board.
 At this point net retrieval is stopped, the net is tied to the vessel and the engine is put into reverse.
 This creates a water current that causes the net remaining in the water to form a long channel.
-The water current also pulls the end of the channel under water providing an area for dolphins to escape (Jefferson et al. 1992).
+The water current also pulls the end of the channel under water providing an area for dolphins to escape (Bratten and Hall 1996).

-Devices that toss the bait beyond the turbulence of longline boat propellers that tend to keep bait buoyant longer where it is more prone to seabird predation.
+Devices that toss the bait beyond the turbulence of longline boat propellers that tend to keep bait buoyant longer where it is more prone to seabird predation (Brothers et al. 1999).

 Underwater traps or nets linked to a surface buoy by a weak line.
 To haul the gear, a messenger device would be sent down the weak line along with a stronger hauling line.
 The messenger device would attach to the hauling line to the bottom gear for retrieving the gear.
-The premise is that a large whale would easily break free from a weak line suspended in the water column and the stronger line needed for hauling could be located out of harm’s way.
+The premise is that a large whale would easily break free from a weak line suspended in the water column and the stronger line needed for hauling could be located out of harm’s way (Werner et al. 2006).

 Decreased soak time